Rivian EDV

-The Rivian EDV (electric delivery van) is a battery-electric cargo vehicle built by Rivian exclusively for its investor Amazon, which will use the EDV for package delivery.
-The EDV uses the RCV (Rivian Commercial Vehicle) platform, which is derived from the R1 platform that underpins the manufacturer's R1T pickup truck and R1S sport-utility vehicles, and is built in three sizes.
-Specific models (ordered by increasing size) include the EDV-500, EDV-700, and EDV-900.
+The Rivian EDV (Electric Delivery Van) and ECV (Electric Commercial Van), also known as the Delivery, are a line of battery-electric cargo vehicles built by Rivian.
+Initially they were exclusive to its investor Amazon, which uses the EDV for package delivery, but in November 2023, sales were opened to other companies as the ECV / Delivery, with minor cosmetic changes.
+The EDV and ECV use the RCV (Rivian Commercial Vehicle) platform, which is derived from the R1 platform that underpins the manufacturer's R1T pickup truck and R1S sport-utility vehicles, and is built in three sizes.
+Specific models (ordered by increasing size) include the EDV/ECV-500/Delivery 500, EDV/ECV-700/Delivery 700, and EDV-900.